rangle/augury-labs/README.md

 - [@augury/core](https://www.npmjs.com/package/@augury/core) - The main package responsible for
   collecting raw data and communicating with registered plugins.
-Also contains the core bootstrap precedure that injects the instrumentation code into your application.
+Also contains the core bootstrap procedure that injects the instrumentation code into your application.
 - [@augury/performance-profiler-plugin](https://www.npmjs.com/package/@augury/performance-profiler-plugin) -
   Opens a popup window dashboard, displaying the execution of your app as a timeline graph, showing the interaction between `Zone.js` tasks, Angular's stability cycles & change detection.